patrikkukkonen/ros-path-planning/readme.md

-# Master's Thesis Project for A Coparative Study of Path Finding Algorithms for Post-Disaster Rescue Missions using UGVs
+# Master's Thesis Project for A Comparative Study of Path Finding Algorithms for Post-Disaster Rescue Missions using UGVs